-Sofia Lopoukhine, Mental Health Counsellor and Therapist, customises her therapy to her client’s needs by using an experiential approach integrating various psychological theories and well-researched processes, such as self-compassion, mindfulness and acceptance-based therapies.
+Sofia Lopoukhine, Registered Psychotherapist, Mental Health Counsellor and Therapist, customizes her therapy to her client’s needs by using an experiential approach integrating various psychological theories and well-researched processes, such as self-compassion, mindfulness and acceptance-based therapies.

 Making it easy

 Sofia Lopoukhine, Counsellor for individual adults, understands that deciding to see a Mental Health Counsellor and Therapist, can feel overwhelming and that’s why she is happy to offer you a chance to meet with her in person to decide if you would like to work with her.